CDRT/mk_docs/docs/ref/bios/settings/thinkcentre/intel_r_manageability.md

 1. If system is provisioned, MEBx will be unprovisioned first.

+  !!! info ""
-  ?>When MEBX prompt unprovisioning, you should press YES.
+   When MEBX prompt unprovisioning, you should press YES.

 2. Manageability functions will be disabled
 You can enter BIOS to re-enable Intel(R) Manageability.

+  !!! info ""
-  ?>When changing the setting from “Enabled” to “Disabled”, after saving and exiting SETUP, need to unplug the AC power cord and plug it in again.
+   When changing the setting from “Enabled” to “Disabled”, after saving and exiting SETUP, need to unplug the AC power cord and plug it in again.

 </details>